Sven-I-Am/dependency-injection/README.md

 - day 2(:date: 11/01/2022):
     - the exercise readme linked to several sources on Dependency Injection, so I read/watched those in order to at least have some understanding of what I'll be working with today
     - after spending hours hitting error after error, I scrapped the exercise and started over because I figured I might have instantiated my interface and classes in the wrong place
-    - then git and github decided to be a pain, but doing the following got me back to the start:
+    - then git and GitHub decided to be a pain, but doing the following got me back to the start:
       - in the parent-folder of my project root I ran `symfony new dependency-injection --full`
-      - on github I created a new repository without a readme
+      - on GitHub, I created a new repository without a readme
       - I then ran following commands in the project root folder:
         - `git init`
         - `git remote add origin git@github.com:<username>/dependency-injection.git`